NuttaneeKnight/ServiceNow/servicePortal.md

 - Go ahead and save it.
 - Now you can go back to that record and hit try it.
 - To put the hero image in the search, Select container and the penccil, upload the image then select the bckground style to Cover as well.
+- Navigate back to the portal and work into Theme.